Wednesday 11 September 2013

 The Government first introduced the concept of Local Nature Partnerships in 2011, and Link 2 Nature was officially recognised by Government in September 2012.
 One of the main purposes of this partnership is to coordinate a new approach, helping partners from a wide range of sectors come together more effectively to protect and restore our local environment.
 Link 2 Nature has recently appointed a new strategic board of senior leaders to champion the environment at a local level and is made up of representatives from a wide range of sectors.

-Nature and how you can get involved please visit
+To find out more about Link 2 Nature and how you can get involved please visit

 Thanks